FBApro: A fast, simple linear transformation for diverse metabolic modeling tasks: Introduction

 Modeling of multi-cellular organisms remains challenging due to heterogeneity across cell types, unclear metabolic objectives, and limited knowledge of \emph{in vivo} metabolite availability.
-These problems are even more pronounced in the application of CBMM to cancer metabolism, where altered metabolism plays a significant role \cite{cook2017genome}.
+These problems are even more pronounced in applications of CBMMs to cancer metabolism, where altered metabolism plays a significant role \cite{cook2017genome}.
 The unique challenges of multicellular metabolic modeling, together with the increased availability of 'omics data, have led to the development of numerous methods integrating 'omics data with metabolic models.
-Gene expression (GE) data are the most widely available, and many algorithms integrate GE with metabolic models to construct context-specific networks or infer context-specific reaction fluxes (e.g. GIMME \cite{becker2008context}, iMAT \cite{shlomi2008network}, MBA \cite{jerby2010computational}, INIT \cite{agren2012reconstruction}), including extensions to incorporate single-cell RNA-seq data (e.g. Compass \cite{wagner2021metabolic}).
+Such data can help tailor CBMMs to specific cell types, tissues, and disease contexts by identifying which metabolic genes and pathways are likely active, thereby helping to constrain the space of feasible fluxes and improving context-specific predictions.
+Gene expression (GE) data are the most widely available 'omics data, and many algorithms integrate GE with metabolic models to construct context-specific networks or infer context-specific reaction fluxes (e.g., GIMME \cite{becker2008context}, iMAT \cite{shlomi2008network}, MBA \cite{jerby2010computational}, INIT \cite{agren2012reconstruction}), including extensions to incorporate single-cell RNA-seq data (e.g., Compass \cite{wagner2021metabolic}).
 Most of these methods formulate optimization problems that incorporate both steady-state constraints and data fidelity terms, often resulting in large linear or mixed-integer programs, sometimes approximated by greedy heuristics.
 Scaling these approaches to large cohorts or single-cell datasets poses substantial computational challenges.

 In parallel, advances in deep learning have enabled breakthrough advances in other areas of computational biology (e.g.,~\cite{jumper_alphafold_2021}), and highlight the value of domain-specific methods that admit closed-form differentiable im\-ple\-men\-ta\-tions that can be embedded directly into gradient-based machine learning models.
 However, to our knowledge, all available CBMM algorithms are based on solving optimization problems, particularly linear and mixed-integer linear programs, which are not easily integrated into end-to-end differentiable pipelines.